Identity pool of Microsoft Entra joined machine identity

 Important:

-- Log in to Azure AD.
+- Log in to Microsoft Entra ID.

-- Get the access token to MS Graph API.
+- Get the access token to the MS Graph API.
 Use this access token as a value of

 $AzureADAccessToken